-Bite-sized Bacon Wrapped Chicken Poppers are lean chicken filled with cream cheese, a slice of jalapeno pepper wrapped in bacon baked to a crunchy appetizer full of luscious flavors.
-Great for parties, football gatherings or anytime you want an irresistible nosh.
+Irresistible bite-sized Bacon Wrapped Chicken Poppers are lean chicken filled with cream cheese and a slice of jalapeno pepper, wrapped in bacon and baked into a crunchy appetizer full of luscious flavors.
+Great for parties and football gatherings.

 My kids have been on a summer swim team since they were each in first grade.
 It’s on the other end of town so the friends we’ve made over the years have not been from our schools or sharing any other social connection.
 It’s always so fun when the season starts to see the same families and watch the kids grow from year to year.

 In the off season a few of the summer families take lessons from the same instructor or do small swim training groups.
 My very favorite one includes a few dad-friends who are into grilling and smoking (on the grill) like I am.
 I’ve logged hundreds of bench hours at various sports activities over the year but this one I love, getting the chance to talk grilling.

 I was thrilled to get one for Christmas myself and broke it in by tea-smoking a full duck to make Duck Tacos with Plum Sauce for New Year’s Eve.
 As I was scrolling through my iPhone Camera Roll to show one of the dads a spatchcocked chicken I’d smoked over the summer, he whipped out a photo on his phone that should have been accompanied with the sound of angels’ singing on high.

 I’m not even sure what they were, but looked like small pieces of chicken wrapped in bacon and I’m sure grilled.
 It was a recipe online, but something my friend was thinking of grilling.
 The first thing that popped to mind were bacon wrapped water chestnuts that my parents served at cocktail parties when I was a child.
 I loved the crunch and flavor contrast despite finding the water chestnuts to have an odd flavor.